DecoBuddy/.github/profile/README.md

    - Submit issues, feature requests, or pull requests on GitHub.

 3. **Share Your Ideas**:
-   - Join our discussions and contribute to the growing pool of creative and sustainable solutions.
+   - Join our discussions and contribute to our tools by bringing your ideas.

 ---